SeppiaBrilla/University-notes/Cognition and Neuroscience/Information sharing between neurons.md

 2. Enzymatic breakdown or degradation of the transmitter in the synaptic cleft
 3. Diffusion of the neurotransmitter away from the site of action (e.g., in the case of hormones that act on target cells distant from the synaptic terminals)

-The effect of a neurotransmitter to a postsynaptic neuron does not depend on the neurotransmitter itself, buton the receiving neuron.
-A signal can be percieved differently if received by two neurons.
+The effect of a neurotransmitter to a postsynaptic neuron does not depend on the neurotransmitter itself, but on the receiving neuron.
+A signal can be perceived differently if received by two neurons.